enanomapper/ontologies/README.md

 Building and validating the ontology
 ====================================

-During (and after) the eNanoMapper project the ontology was autobuilt using scripts on [a Jenkins server](https://jenm.bigcat.maastrichtuniversity.nl/).
-After the cyberattack on Maastricht University in 2019, this repository uses GitHub Actions to replicate the Jenkins build process and adds some extra QC workflows and functionalities that allign with the OBO practices (delivering a [full ontology file](enanomapper-full.owl), customizable workflows for ontology build and QC.)
+During (and after) the eNanoMapper project the ontology was autobuilt using scripts on the [BiGCaT Jenkins server](https://jenm.bigcat.maastrichtuniversity.nl/).
+After the cyberattack on Maastricht University in 2019, this repository uses GitHub Actions to replicate the Jenkins build process, and adds a [full ontology file](enanomapper-full.owl) and customizable workflows for ontology build and QC.

 The main OWL file (enanomapper.owl) refers to slimmed versions of external ontologies, complemented with internal files adding additional terms.
 The extensions are OWL files themselves and you can load them in Protégé